fujun0406/shinyApp_bayesian/README.md

 We consider the prior distribution are Beta or Truncated Normal and utilize approximate bayesian computation to get the results.

 ## Application
 Users can select the number of trials, prior distribtion and parameters to visualize the results.
-After choicing the variables, they can visualize prior, likelihood and posterior distribution.
+After choicing the variables, they can see prior, likelihood and posterior distribution.

 <img src="/image/shinyApp_bayesian_app.JPG" width="800"/>